olahnimr17/teiniker-lectures-configurationmanagement/versioning/Git-Tutorial/local-repo/Branching.md

-Example: Branching and Merging in a local Repository
+Example: Branching and Merging in a Local Repository
 ===================================================